Chesapeake Bay Benthic Monitoring Program

 Maryland Trends Discussion

-Sites with improving benthic condition were located in the Bay main stem (Station 26), Potomac River at Maryland Point (Station 40), lower Choptank River (Station 64), and Back River (Station 203).
-Sites with declining benthic condition were located in Baltimore Harbor (Station 22), Curtis Creek (Station 202), Patuxent River at Holland Cliff (Station 77), Patuxent River at Broomes Island (Station 71), tidal fresh Potomac River (Station 36), mesohaline Potomac River at Morgantown (Stations 43 and 44), and Nanticoke River (Station 62).
+Statistically significant B-IBI trends were detected at 14 of the 27 Maryland fixed monitoring sites.
+Six sites improved (significantly increasing B-IBI score): Upper Bay mainstem (Station 26), Elk River (Station 29), Potomac River at St. Clements Island (Station 51), mesohaline Choptank River (Station 64), Bear Creek (Station 201), and Back River (Station 203).
+Eight sites declined (significantly decreasing B-IBI score): Baltimore Harbor (Station 22), Patuxent River at Holland Cliff (Station 77), Patuxent River at Broomes Island (Station 71), tidal freshwater Potomac River (Station 36), mesohaline Potomac River at Morgantown (Station 43), deep mesohaline Potomac River at St. Clements Island (Station 52), Nanticoke River (Station 62), and oligohaline Choptank River (Station 66).

 CIMS